dhruvpatidar359/nextdraw/README.md

 # All right First of all it TOOK ME 2 Months to develop This .
-I am not bosting but yes it was huge.
+I am not boasting but yes it was huge.
 ![image](https://github.com/dhruvpatidar359/nextdraw/assets/103873587/26e56f64-662f-4f75-8008-3f8ff7223aec)

 <!--